kaintels/kaintels/README.md

 ## :computer: Project & Paper & Patents
 This is a list of projects that I led in the lab.

-- **Arrhythmia detection base on Deep Learning**
+- **Arrhythmia detection and Blood Pressure estimation base on Deep Learning Model**
-- Data : PhysioNet MIT-Arrhythmia DB
+- Data : PhysioNet MIT-Arrhythmia DB and MIMIC-III DB
-- Language : Python 3.7.6, Framework : Keras 2.2.5, Tensorflow 1.15.0, PyTorch 1.5.1
+- Language : Python 3.7.6, Framework : Keras 2.2.5, Tensorflow 1.15.0, PyTorch 1.5.1, Scikit-learn 0.22.1
-- Subject : **Arrhythmia detection using 1D CNN + LSTM**, **Costly Feature selection using Reinforcement Learning**
+- Subject : **Arrhythmia detection using 1D CNN + LSTM**, **Costly Feature selection using Reinforcement Learning**, **Linear Regression using PAT (Pulse arrival time)**
 - Period : 2019.09 ~ present
 ***
-- **Blood Pressure estimation using Machine Learning**
-- Data : Physionet MIMIC-III DB
-- Language : Python 3.7.6, Framework : Scikit-learn 0.22.1, PyTorch 0.4
-- Subject : Linear Regression using PAT (Pulse arrival time), **Costly Feature selection using Reinforcement Learning**
-- Period : 2019.03 ~ 2019.08

 Also, one representative paper and one patent are described.

 - (Paper) End-To-End Deep Learning Architecture for Continuous Blood Pressure Estimation Using Attention Mechanism [[Link]](https://www.mdpi.com/1424-8220/20/8/2338/htm)